-The first book in the SHADOWS FROM THE PAST series.
+The first book in the SHADOWS OF THE PAST series.
 This is where it all starts.
-This is where the mystery begins - a mystery which will soon turn into a magical journey, a quest to unlock the secrets kept hidden by a rather strange old book bearing the title "Shadows from the Past".
+This is where the mystery begins - a mystery which will soon turn into a magical journey, a quest to unlock the secrets kept hidden by a rather strange old book bearing the title "Shadows of the Past".

 "A fabled city lost to time, a distant place we can't recall ..."

-Ten-year-old twins Joe and Jemima Lancelot have no idea why their parents have disappeared, but a mysterious old book which had belonged to their father holds the answer… and so begins an unusual quest to discover the truth.
+Ten-year-old twins Joe and Jemima Lancelot have no idea why their parents have disappeared, but a mysterious old book belonging to their father holds the answer … and so begins a quest to uncover the truth.

-Together with Max, their remarkable Tonkinese cat, and Charlie from next door, the children embark on an epic adventure, travelling back in time to the lost city of Atlantis.
-Once there, however, they soon run into problems.
+Together with Max their Tonkinese cat, and Charlie from next door, the children embark on an epic adventure, travelling back in time to the lost city of Atlantis, unaware of the dangers that await them.